twigphp/Twig/doc/filters/shuffle.rst

     <p>gih</p>

-Note, results can also be :
-"ghi" or "hgi" or "hig" or "igh" or "ihg".
+The result can also be: "ghi" or "hgi" or "hig" or "igh" or "ihg".